phelpsm1/skeleton/README.md

 ##### app:link

-This task links the current and log NTFS junctions to the appropriate directory in the [File Structure](#file-structure).
+This task links the current and log NTFS junctions to the appropriate directory in the [Web Server File Structure](#web-server).

 __Usage:__  gulp app:link -e dev